COMBI: improving the quality of residential housing may avoid 24 000 premature deaths and loss of 23 000 life-years annually.

 Depending on scenarios of whether policies are targeted towards socially vulnerable or not at all, the results show that:

-- 2 700–22 300 disability-adjusted life years (DALYs) of asthma morbidity can be avoided due to indoor dampness
+- 2 700–22 300 avoided disability-adjusted life years (DALYs) loss of asthma morbidity due to reduced indoor dampness

-- The associated economic value of avoided annual public health damage in 2030 ranges from 323 million EUR to 2.5 billion EUR due to premature mortality due to indoor cold; and
+- The associated economic value of avoided annual public health damage in 2030 ranges from 323 million EUR to 2.5 billion EUR for premature mortality due to indoor cold; and

 - from 338 million EUR to of 2.9 billion EUR due to asthma morbidity due to indoor dampness.